 How often should I machine wash my children’s weighted blanket?

-If you use your weighted blanket daily with a sheet underneath, you may want to wash it once per month.
+If you use weighted blanket daily with a sheet underneath, you may want to wash it once per month.
 If you only use it occasionally, try airing it out frequently and washing 4-5 times per year.